During yesterday afternoon, something unexpected and unforgettable happened in Paris.

 In 1831, The Hunchback of Notre-Dame was published by Victor Hugo and the cathedral did gain renowned fame.
 Under these circumstances, in 1844, two ambitious architects Viollet-le-Duc, Jean-Baptiste-Antoine Lassus, both in their 30s at the time, won a competition for the restoration of Notre-Dame Cathedral.

-They redesign and rebuilt the spire we know and we saw burning last Monday.
+They rethought and rebuilt the spire we know and we saw burning last Monday.
 At the time, they were also accused to be too bold with their aesthetic ideas because their neo-gothic attitude was regarded as too extreme and unrealistic.

 This is the truth: what we saw as an eternal symbol of Paris, was a copy made trying to mimic what we already lost.